Treats impotence. Also used during tests to find a cause for certain erection problems.

-- This medicine comes with patient instructions.
-Read and follow these instructions carefully.
-Ask your doctor or pharmacist if you have any questions.
+- Read and follow the patient instructions that come with this medicine.
+Talk to your doctor or pharmacist if you have any questions.
 You will be taught how to give your medicine at home.
-Make sure you understand all of the instructions before giving yourself an injection.
+Make sure you understand all of the instructions before you give yourself an injection.

 - You should have an erection about 5 to 20 minutes after using the medicine.
 The erection should last about 1 hour.

 - The Edex® form of this medicine has a very thin needle.
 It is possible to break the needle while you are injecting the medicine.
 If the needle breaks during injection, call your doctor immediately.

 - Use a new needle and syringe each time you inject your medicine.
 Never use a bent needle, or try to straighten a bent needle.
 Do not reuse or share needles.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Do not refrigerate or freeze.
 Do not leave the medicine in a place that may become too hot or too cold, such as a parked car or in checked baggage during air travel.

 - Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any leftover medicine, containers, and other supplies.
 Throw away old medicine after the expiration date has passed.